fluidgravityaccelerations/CUDA_and_PyCuda_Programming/README.md

 - `cuda.Out()` copies the computed result from device to host after execution.

 This approach simplifies memory management at the cost of a small overhead due to temporary allocations.

+## PyCUDA Vector Addition Example Version #3 (fiveDifferentWaysToSumVectorsInPyCUDA_version3.ipynb)

+Example demonstrating a more **high-level PyCUDA approach** to perform vector addition on the GPU using the `gpuarray` class.
+Unlike the previous implementations, which explicitly handled memory allocation and data transfer, this version relies on **automatic GPU memory management** provided by PyCUDA.

+The workflow includes:
+- Transferring NumPy arrays to the GPU using `gpuarray.to_gpu()`
+- Performing the vector addition directly with `d_c = d_a + d_b`
+- Retrieving the result back to host memory with `.get()`

+No explicit kernel definition or memory allocation is required — PyCUDA’s `gpuarray` handles these operations internally, providing a clean and concise syntax for GPU-based computations.